-Asawari is an independent director, producer, editor, QPOC change maker based in Mumbai, also a co-founder of Star Hopper Studios, a queer led cross-disciplinary collective based in India with a focus on narratives that are about- by, women, trans, intersex, non-binary, and gender diverse individuals.
+Asawari is an independent director, producer, editor, QPOC change maker based in Mumbai, also a co-founder of Star Hopper Studios, a trans led cross-disciplinary collective based in India with a focus on narratives that are about- by, women, trans, intersex, non-binary, and gender diverse individuals.

 Asawari is a Cultural Management in the Digital Age (2020) fellow, in association with Goethe Institute, Mumbai, and ArtX Company and a BeFantastic Fellow (2021) supported by Goethe-Institut / Max Mueller Bhavan Mumbai and Zentrum für Kunst und Medien ZKM, Karlsruhe, and further developed in collaboration with BeFantastic.